-Our programme for the coming year, 2018, is as follows:
+Our programme for 2018 is as follows:

 On Friday January 19 Film Club will be showing Gentlemen Prefer Blondes, directed by Howard Hawks in 1953 and starring Marilyn Monroe and Jane Russell.
 The film is an undisputed classic, a Technicolor feast for the eye and a confection of comedy, gags and irresistible musical numbers, including the iconic ‘Diamonds Are A Girl’s Best Friend’.
 Hawks provides us with two charismatic strong female leads who have the measure of the patriarchal world around them, and the pairing of Monroe and Russell is a joy to watch – but it is Monroe who ultimately claims the film as her own.
 It’s funny, it’s musical, on the big screen it’ll look gorgeous – how can you resist?